 - Miswiring of cables can create a hazardous condition.

-If you decided to go for it, at least be sure to observe the following basic rules and remember- you do it at your own risk.
+If you decided to go for it, be sure to observe the following basic rules and remember- you do it at your own risk.

 IMPORTANT SAFETY RULES TO FOLLOW: